Fees and Funding

 The LFA Runner Programme

-The LFA Runner Programme is a developmental opportunity for successful UK students who require financial assistance to attend LFA, enabling them to earn while studying.
-Runners report to the Operations & Facilities Manager and can earn up to £3,500, working flexibly over an academic year.
+The LFA Runner Programme is a developmental opportunity for successful UK and International students who require financial assistance to attend LFA, enabling them to earn while studying.
+Runners report to the Facilities Manager and can earn up to £3,500, working flexibly over an academic year.

 What does the Runner role involve?

-Runners work across LFA on an ad-hoc basis throughout the week.
-Activities may include duties such as working with our Front of House Team to welcome students and visitors to LFA, providing tours of the building to prospective students, working with our Production and Post-Production teams, assisting during shoots and setting up and maintaining the Edit Lab suites or even assisting our Marketing Team with LFA events and promotional activities, including generating relevant marketing content and maintenance of all studios and stock checking of all film kits and consumables.
+Runners report to the Facilities Manager and work across LFA, on an ad-hoc basis, throughout the week and at weekends.
+Activities mainly include duties such as working with our Front of House Team to welcome students and visitors to LFA, reception support, and providing tours of the building to prospective students.
+Adhoc duties include working with our Production and Post-Production teams, assisting during shoots and setting up and maintaining the Edit Lab suites, and maintenance of all studios, including stock checking of all film kits and consumables.

 Am I eligible?

-Students are eligible to apply for the programme if they can evidence that they require financial assistance.
+- Students are eligible to apply for the programme if you can clearly evidence that you are from a low socio-economic background or require financial assistance to attend the course.

 How to apply